Njuelle/how-to-dashboard/part2.md

       - 5601:5601
 ```

-If you are a fine observer you may have noticed that we are mounting a volume which contains our own Kibana configuration.
-Now we need to create this `kibana.yml` file with the following content:
+If you are a good observer you may have noticed that we are mounting a volume which contains our own Kibana configuration.
+Now we need to create a `kibana.yml` file with the following content:

 ```yaml
 server.name: kibana